seanbreckenridge/on_machine/README.md

 Options:

   -base string
-    	Base directory to use to match paths
+    	base directory to use to match paths
   -cmd string
     	on_machine command to run (default "print") -delimiter string